Monopole Floer homology for codimension-3 Riemannian foliation: Basic Seiberg-Witten invariant on codimension foliation

-In this subsection, we show how the Seiberg-Witten invariant depends on the bundle-like metric and basic perturbation.
+In this subsection, we show how the basic Seiberg-Witten invariant depends on the bundle-like metrics and basic perturbations.
 We review the notion of the reducible solution.
-Let $(A,\Psi)$ be a solution of the basic Seiberg-Witten equations \eqref{eqn-SW-equation-1}.
-When $\Psi=0$, the basic Seiberg-Witten equations reduce to a single equation for the basic connection $\frac12\bar *F_{A^t}=\eta$.
+Let $(A,\Psi)$ be a solution to the basic Seiberg-Witten equations \eqref{eqn-SW-equation-1}.
+When $\Psi=0$, the basic Seiberg-Witten equations reduce to a single equation, $\frac12\bar *F_{A^t}=\eta$.
 If $\eta=0$, then the reducible class is identified with the moduli space of the flat basic $U(1)$-connection of $\det(\mathfrak s)$.
-We denote its first Chern class by $c_1(\mathfrak s)$.
+We denote the first Chern class of $\det(\mathfrak s)$ by $c_1(\mathfrak s)$.